|

 the Inter-American Convention on

-Competence in the International Sphere for the Extraterritorial Validity
+Competence in the International Sphere for the Extraterritorial Validity of

-of Foreign Judgements (1984)
+Foreign Judgements (1984)

-Status and legislation
+Status and legislation related

-related to the enforcement of foreign judgements
+to the enforcement of foreign judgements

-The legal regime for the
+The legal regime for the enforcment of

-Procedure is contained in Articles 564 – 568 and 569 – 577.
+contained in Articles 564 – 568 and 569 – 577.

 Most of these provisions appear to